What is WMS Paralysis?

 Consider that our $9K per month lease package that includes 10 robots and all the accessories and customer support you need can save a warehouse $80K every month the system is in place.
 You can read more about our $9K Robot Lease Use Case and see the math detailing how warehouse labor costs are nearly cut in half.

-It can take an organization a year or more to select a new WMS, and perhaps and another year to roll it out if there are multiple sites.
-When you consider this, for even a small to midsize operator the opportunity cost of delaying a robotics implementation can exceed $1M if they end up waiting a year or more.
-When you add the inherent hard costs and challenges that come with recruiting and retaining a warehouse workforce the opportunity cost climbs even higher.
+It can take an organization a year or more to select a new WMS.
+Then, perhaps another year to roll it out, if there are multiple sites.
+Considering this, for even a small to a midsize operator, the opportunity cost of delaying a robotics implementation can exceed $1M if they end up waiting a year or more.
+The opportunity costs climb even higher when you add in the inherent costs of recruiting and retaining a warehouse workforce.

-When I talk with operators and tell them it’s pretty straightforward to add robots no matter their WMS, they’re surprised.
-If your WMS has the ability to set up separate storage locations, then you have the basic logic needed to handle some of your inventory in manual racks and some in the robot shelving.
+Often operators are surprised when I tell them it’s pretty straightforward to add robots no matter their WMS.
+If your WMS can set up separate storage locations, then you can handle the basic logic needed to set up some of your inventory in manual racks and some in the robot shelving.

-You can take a phased approach to adding robots, for example if your warehouse is A-B-C stratified, you can start with your highest-turnover inventory first, assigning those SKU’s to the storage area that will be serviced by the robots.
+You can also take a phased approach to adding robots.
+For example, if your warehouse is A-B-C stratified, you can start with your highest-turnover inventory first by assigning those SKUs to the storage area that will be serviced by the robots.
 Then you can continue rolling robots out across the different areas of your warehouse.
 You can learn more about our MobileShelf robot implementation here.

-Operators currently using a simple online WMS like Tradegecko or even Quickbooks to manage their inventory can easily use Prime Robotics’ own built-in WMS as their only WMS.
-For a single warehouse that only needs to keep track of inventory coming in – and then access it for customer orders going out – our WMS included with our Robot Control System (RCS) can handle your needs.
-Furthermore, our packing station software integrates with carrier software like ShipStation and our Robot Control System can receive orders directly from your Magento instance.
+Operators currently using a simple online WMS, like Tradegecko or Quickbooks to manage their inventory, can use Prime Robotics’ own built-in WMS as their only WMS.
+For a single warehouse that only keeps track of inventory coming in and orders going out, our included WMS can handle your needs.
+Furthermore, our packing station software integrates with carrier software like ShipStation.
+Our Robot Control System can receive orders directly from your Magento instance.

 Implementation in a new greenfield warehouse site

-If you’re setting up a new greenfield site, it’s typically preferable to implement robots at the same time as your new WMS.
+If you’re setting up a new greenfield site, it’s typically preferable to implement warehouse robots at the same time.
 This clean implementation approach allows you to apply best business practices at the new site from Day One.

-Add Robots Now to Boost Your Profitability Fast
+Add Automated Warehouse Robots Now to Boost Your Profitability Fast

-It’s clear that robots have a bigger impact on your bottom line than adding a new WMS.
-While a new WMS may streamline your operations and deliver new functionality you’ve been wanting, it’s unlikely to create the immediate cost savings and huge organizational benefits that robots deliver.
+It’s clear that robots impact your bottom line more than adding a new WMS.
+While a new WMS may streamline your operations and deliver the new functionality you want, it’s unlikely to create the immediate cost savings and massive organizational benefits that robots can provide.

-I’m often telling warehouse operators that a robotic automation system – which can be implemented start to finish in about three months – can quickly start generating a cost savings that can fund your new WMS purchase.
-My advice is to add robots now to increase your profits and out compete those in the market that haven’t leveraged the power of automation yet.
+I’m often telling warehouse operators that an automated warehouse robotics system can quickly start generating a cost savings that can fund your new WMS purchase.
+From start to finish, this process can be implemented in about three months, My advice is to add warehouse robots now to increase your profits.
+Out compete those in the market that haven’t yet leveraged the power of automation!

 CEO and Founder of Prime Robotics